armory/docs/content/en/docs/armory-admin/manual-service-account.md

     * RoleRef pointing to the Role (that is in the same namespace `target`)
     * Subject pointing to the service account and namespace where the service account lives (in namespace `source`)

-Feel free to change the names of resources to match your environment.
-As long as the namespaces are correct, and the subject name and namespace match the name and namespace of your service account.
+Change the names of resources to match your environment, as long as the namespaces are correct, and the subject name and namespace match the name and namespace of your service account.

 ```yml
 # spinnaker-role-and-rolebinding-target.yml